thebhulawat/multi-agent-fsm/README.md

 # Structured JSON is all you need

 This project implements a multi-agent framework by modeling agents as Finite State Machines (FSM).
-OpenAI's Structured JSON feature, this offers a simpler way to create reliable agents without relying on complex frameworks.
+OpenAI's Structured JSON offers a simpler way to create reliable agents without relying on complex beefy frameworks.

 ## Overview